 Atop the cliffs the landscape transforms from black rock to lush green growth in the mineral laden soil.

-After docking at the town of Ilulissat we undertake a land hike through the town then on tundra-protecting boardwalks to the fjord edge to view the massive accumulation of icebergs that have calved from the glacier.
+After docking at the town of Ilulissat we undertake a land hike through the town then onto tundra-protecting boardwalks to the fjord edge to view the massive accumulation of icebergs that have calved from the glacier.

-A viewpoint high above the glacier awards us with an unbelievable sight!
 An otherworldly icy white silence spreads out before us.
-It’s massive breadth and width holds us captive.
 It is a most humbling experience to sit on a rock and reflect nature’s majesty and how this ice-world is changing.
-We find it difficult to pull ourselves away.
+We find it difficult to pull ourselves away from this captivating sight.

 During an afternoon zodiac cruise around the gargantuan icebergs at the mouth of the fjord, we are regaled by the sprays of surfacing whales, following their fins until they dive again with a splash of their tailfins.